Babushka's kefir review

 What is kefir?

-Kefir is a fermented dairy drink which is made by adding kefir grains - full of different strains of bacteria - to milk.
+Kefir is a fermented dairy drink which is made by adding kefir grains - full of different strains of bacteria and yeast - to milk.
 (There’s also non-dairy kefir, but we won’t get into that here.)

 The result is a tangy dairy drink which is similar to yoghurt but more runny.
 It also has a lot more bacterial diversity than yoghurt does which makes it better for our gut.